Gary Hallgren at AIR 2023: UBI and the future of auto insurance

 While the idea of UBI has been around for years, it’s taken some time to make an impact as key players built up the volume of available data and fine-tuned their telematics solutions and programs.
 But after this year’s Auto Insurance Report (AIR) National Conference, it’s undeniable: The future of auto insurance is happening now.

 3 insights: UBI as the future of auto insurance

 Arity’s President Gary Hallgren took the stage at AIRNC 2023 as part of a panel to discuss UBI as the future of auto insurance, which also included:

-- Brian P. Sullivan, Sr., Editor of Auto Insurance Report newsletter; Chairman of Auto Insurance Report National Conference
+- Brian P. Sullivan, Sr., Editor, Auto Insurance Report newsletter; Chairman, Auto Insurance Report National Conference

-- Ryan McMahon, Senior Vice President of Strategy and Corporate Development of Cambridge Mobile Telematics
+- Ryan McMahon, Senior Vice President of Strategy and Corporate Development, Cambridge Mobile Telematics

 Here are three key insights from the session.